After Wisdom Tooth Removal

 Home Instructions After Wisdom Teeth Extraction

-The removal of impacted wisdom teeth is a serious surgical procedure.
-Post-operative care is very important.
+The removal of impacted wisdom teeth is a serious surgical procedure and post-operative care is very important.
 Unnecessary pain and complications such as infection and swelling can be minimized if these instructions are followed carefully.

 Immediately Following Surgery